nazime1/Principles-of-Software/docs/patterns.md

 ### Strategy or Policy

-The **Strategy** design pattern <span style="color:blue;">lets the algorithm vary independently from clients that use it</span>.
+The **Strategy** design pattern <span style="color:#0091ff;">lets the algorithm vary independently from clients that use it</span>.
 An object controls which of a family of methods, each member called a strategy, is called.
 Each class method extends a common base class.

 This pattern reduces coupling by allowing users to program according to an interface, rather than an implementation.
 The strategy pattern is also useful when we have multiple algorithms for a specific task, and we want our application to be flexible in choosing any algorithms at runtime.  `Collections.sort` is an example: it takes the Comparator parameter and, based on the different implementations of `Comparator` interfaces, compared objects are sorted in different ways.
 The strategy pattern is very similar to the state and command Patterns.